jonthysell/MacLO/README.md

 ![MacLO Level Done Screenshot](./.github/screenshots/leveldone.gif)

 After finshing a puzzle, you'll be given a score in one to three stars.
 Here you can either move on to the next puzzle or retry for a better score.
-Try to get three stars on all 50 levels in the set!
+Try to get three stars on all 50 levels in each set!

 ## Errata ##